Auxilium’s blockchain and network are one of a kind

 Proof of Stake is the second-most-common form of consensus.
 It works by allowing coinholders to stake their coins as collateral.
 The more collateral you stake, the more likely you are to uncover new blocks and earn rewards.
 Although it uses less power than Proof of Work, coinholders still need to leave their computers on while staking their coins.

 Auxilium uses Proof of Authority consensus in which we control the network of computers that create new blocks.
 There are only eight computers right now, which together use the energy equivalent of running one stovetop hotplate.
-Typically, this method of consensus doesn’t pay rewards, but Auxilium does.
+Typically, this method of consensus doesn’t pay rewards, but Auxilium does pay rewards.

 There’s no need to leave your computer on either.
-Simply holding coins in your personal wallet* address is enough to earn the reward.
+Simply holding coins in your personal wallet (non-exchange) address is enough to earn the reward.